 Florida cyclists may be able to recover compensation for their injuries by filing an insurance claim and lawsuit if necessary.

 Do I Need a Tallahassee Bicycle Accident Lawyer?

 Whether you need a bicycle accident lawyer depends on the circumstances.
 If you or a loved one suffered a serious injury during a wreck, then it is advisable to speak with an attorney.
-An attorney can help you collect evidence, such as a police report, witness statements, photographic evidence and video evidence.
-Additionally, an attorney can help you protect evidence that is important to your claim.
+An attorney can help you collect evidence, such as a police report, witness statements, photographic evidence, and video evidence.
+Additionally, an attorney can help you protect evidence critical to your claim.

 Some of the injuries listed above are life-altering.
 In the case of a person with a serious brain injury, he or she may never be able to return to work.
 Bicycle accident injuries may also require rehabilitation.
 In-home medical care and home modifications.
 It would be difficult to cover these out of pocket.
 However, compensation from a settlement or jury verdict can help cover these and other expenses.